Cyanotype and Painting, 53" x 10"

 Email: meghalkhakhar@gmail.com

 Meghal Khakhar is a self-taught artist living in Mississauga.
 She is originally from India, a physician by training, a medtech professional by practice and an artist by choice.
 Meghal is passionate about Indian folk art as she is very connected to her Indian roots.
 Her work is inspired by Indian indigenous arts called Madhubani and Kalamkari, folk arts that originated in different parts of India.
 These art forms depict people, their environment, topics of interest, nature and deities or mythological characters.
 The Madhubani paintings are colourful and often the main subject is highlighted by a double outline.
 The background of the paintings is usually covered with coloured or black and white motifs.
-Her medium of choice is acrylic with pen.En Root
+Her medium of choice is acrylic with pen.Photography

 Photography